Fourier Analysis of MAC Polarization

 A characterization of all the polarizing transformations that are based on binary operations --- in both the single-user and the multiple access settings --- can be found in \cite{RajErgI} and \cite{RajErgII}.
 Abelian group operations are a special case of the characterization in \cite{RajErgII}.
-Therefore, using Abelian group operations for all users is MAC-polarizing.
+Therefore, using Abelian group operations for all users is sufficient to polarize any given MAC.

-This paper provides a necessary and sufficient condition which characterizes all the MACs that do not lose any part of their capacity region by polarization.
+This paper provides a necessary and sufficient condition that characterizes the set of MACs that do not lose any part of their capacity region by polarization.
 The characterization that we provide works in the general setting where we have an arbitrary number of users and each user uses an arbitrary Abelian group operation on his input alphabet.

 We will show that the reason why a given MAC $W$ loses parts of its capacity region by polarization is because its transition probabilities are not ``aligned", which makes $W$ ``incompatible" with polarization.
 The ``alignment" condition will be expressed in terms of the Fourier transforms of the transition probabilities of $W$.
 The use of Fourier analysis in our study should not come as a surprise since the transition probabilities of $W^-$ can be expressed as a convolution of the transition probabilities of $W$.
-This is what makes Fourier analysis useful for our study because it turns convolutions into multiplications, which are much easier to handle.
+This is what makes Fourier analysis useful for our study because it turns convolutions into multiplications, which are much easier to analyze.